alc260/ML-data-analysis/README.md

 # Machine Learning Data Analysis with MatLab

 ### Description
-This repository is of the homework from my Machine Learning class at the University of Pittsburgh
+This repository is of the homework from my Machine Learning class at the University of Pittsburgh.
+Unfortunately, I do not have access to the data used in these homeworks anymore.

 ### Index
 Short description what what each homework entails: